Our future is dependent upon how we educate our kids

 What we’ve done

-Another one of our affiliated organizations, The Civic Consulting Alliance, restructured the City Colleges of Chicago to improve the quality of education and provide students with the necessary skills for finishing college and finding gainful employment.
+In addition to NSC’s focus on education, one of our affiliated organizations, The Civic Consulting Alliance, restructured the City Colleges of Chicago to improve the quality of education and provide students with the necessary skills for finishing college and finding gainful employment.

 The Civic Committee itself has released multiple reports evaluating student learning, exposing stark truths and emphasizing the importance of quality teachers.